 Power Suit?
 Upgrades?

 In most games these days, doors open due to a proximity sensor or you press the “use” key while standing in front of one.
-But in the case of Super Metroid, you had to actually attack doors to open them!
-Before you start thinking about running out of ammo and all that, let me clarify how doors worked in this game: There were colored doors and each color represented a certain type of attack required to open said door, and while only your main weapon had unlimited ammo, restocking other types was as simple as killing enemies, since they left health behind (unless you were at 100%) or various ammo types, as long as you had acquired access to said type.
+But in Super Metroid, you had to actually attack doors to open them!
+Before you start thinking about ammo and all that, let me clarify how doors worked here: each had a unique color, signifying a certain type of attack required to open it, and while only your main weapon had unlimited ammo, restocking other types was as simple as killing enemies, seeing how they would drop health (unless you were at 100%) and various ammo types, as long as you had acquired access to said type.

 While I could go into a long paragraph about every single upgrade you’d come across, I would rather leave that 99% unspoiled, and just talk about one tied directly to exploration.
-I will be spoiling a bit, and for that I apologize, but it is something you’ll see for yourself within the first 15-20 minutes anyway, so say hello to the first upgrade in Super Metroid: The Morph Ball.
+I will be spoiling a bit, and for that, I do apologize, but it is something you’ll see for yourself within the first 15-20 minutes anyway, so say hello to the first upgrade in Super Metroid: the Morph Ball.
 Also, the game is from 1994.
-Not exactly spoiling a brand new game here.
+Not exactly spoiling a brand-new game here.